 Example of a Penal Code section 4373.5 PC Charge

 Let’s consider the following scenario.
 You bring ibuprofen to your friend because you are aware that only this pain reliever is effective for him.
 Then, when charged for violation of Penal Code section 4373.5 PC, you claim that you were not aware that law prohibits bringing to jail this drug and you only had the intent to help your friend.
-It is impossible to rely on the fact of not knowing the law because the rule with its sanctions was written outside the jail.
+You cannot rely on ignorance of the law because the rule and its sanctions exist outside the jail.

 Penalties for Penal Code Section 4373.5 PC Conviction

-The violation of the relevant section is charged as a felony under California Law.
+You cannot rely on ignorance of the law because authorities wrote the rule and its sanctions outside the jail.
 It is punishable in state prison for 16 months or 2 years or 4 years, depending on the circumstances, as well as the criminal history of the person committing the violation.
 The judge can also award with a felony or formal probation.

 Other Related Offenses